 - Do I need to submit a cover letter with my NIH proposal?

 Tenured/tenure-track faculty members and MPP Directors are eligible to submit proposals for extra-mural funding through ORSP, and serve as Project Investigators.
 If you are interested in applying for a grant but are not a tenured/tenure-track faculty member or MPP Director, you may apply for Project Investigator eligibility status.

 Please contact ORSP as soon as you know you are going to submit a grant proposal.
-Ideally, you should contact us at least 5 weeks before your deadline, so that we can ensure staffing resources to work with you.
+We continue to recommend that PI Checklist be submitted 5 weeks prior to the agency deadline.
+Effective October 1, 2020, PI Checklists submitted within 4 weeks or fewer of a funding agency deadline will need to be reviewed on a case-by-case basis to assess staff capacity and we will no longer be able to guarantee that the proposal will be submitted with short notice.
 Your first step should be to complete our online PI Checklist.
-A member of the pod assigned to you (based on your College) will then contact you within one business day to discuss your proposal.
+A grant administrator will contact you to discuss your proposal.
 Identifying your proposal needs early on will avoid many problems down the road.
 Your final budget, budget justification, and draft project narrative are due 7 business days prior to the proposal deadline/submission date.

 Yes, ORSP and SFSU are fully registered with Grants.gov.